Chrismarsh/paraview-chm/README.md

 ```
 python init_conan.py
 ```
 to move the paraview and boost dependencies to the local conan cache.
-If you have already built CHM, then the boost depdency is already present.
+If you have already built CHM, then the boost dependency is already present.

-Create a seperate build directory seperate from the git repository and then install the conan dependencies
+Create a separate build directory separate from the git repository and then install the conan dependencies

 ```
-mkdir build
+mkdir build && cd build
-conan install <path to git repository> -if=. --build missing
+conan install ../ -if=. --build missing

 ```
 # Build filter
 Still in the `build` folder used above,

 ```
-cmake <path to git repository> -DCMAKE_TOOLCHAIN_FILE=./conan_paths.cmake
+cmake ../ -DCMAKE_TOOLCHAIN_FILE=./conan_paths.cmake
 make install
 ```